georgefahmy/scripts/README.md

 ##########
 This is the basic intro to using the matlab scripts.
 The uses are endless, however this is a good place to start.

+If you want to create your own scripts, create a branch off of master:

+git checkout -b <your_initials/my_branch_name>

+once you do that you can push the branch to the repo:

+git push -u <branch>